rick-roche/rickroche.com/site/content/posts/2023-05-06-why-paved-paths/index.md

 In a perfect world, teams would never have to learn the same lesson more than once in your organisation.
 Paved paths form the home where this shared consciousness is stored, iterated on and shared.

-Up next, in part 4, we will unpack the anatomy of Paved Paths and all the components we believe should go into them.
+Up next, in part 4, we will unpack the anatomy of Paved Paths and all the components we believe should go into them - read it [here](https://christaceygreen.com/blog/paved-paths-series-part-4-the-anatomy-of-paved-paths).

 Featured image background by [Megan Lee](https://unsplash.com/pt-br/@meganlee007?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/EsNA2bhBZ-8?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)